-In 2015 without the Proposed Action, it is assumed that the WTC Site would remain as it was in 2009-vacant except for the permanent WTC PATH Terminal, the No. 1/9 IRT subway lines, and possibly a restored Cortlandt Street 1/9 Subway Station.
-Office towers (130 and 140 Liberty Street) would be occupied on the Southern Site.
+In 2015 without the Proposed Action, it is assumed that the WTC Site would remain as it was in 2009-vacant except for the permanent WTC PATH Terminal, the No. 1/9 IRT subway lines, and possibly a restored Cortlandt Street 1/9 Subway Station office towers (130 and 140 Liberty Street) would be occupied on the Southern Site, and an approximately 1.4 million-square-foot commercial office tower would be expected to occupy Site 26, in accordance with the BPC Master Plan.
 As discussed above, a vacant, largely unused WTC Site will have a blighting effect on the surrounding area.
 This is likely to reduce potential development and deter businesses and residents from locating there.
 Over time, interest in visiting an undeveloped WTC Site will diminish, and the blighted conditions at the Project Site are likely to spread to adjacent areas as residents and businesses cease from investing in nearby properties.
 These conditions are likely to result in significant adverse impacts on neighborhood character.